bright-sea/webpivottable/doc/api.md

     //    csvData: optional, if exist, use this data to generate data and fields
     //    separator: optional, separator char for CSV RAW data, default is ","

-To load wptObject into WebPivotTable component.
+### To load wptObject into WebPivotTable component.

-    var webPivotTable  = new WebPivotTable({},"wpt-container");
     webPivotTable.setWptObject(wptObject, dataObject);

     //Parameters: